 A well-written post, on the other hand, doesn’t lock in your thoughts.
 It sets them free.
 Your words aren’t bars, but wings.
 Letting your ideas soar skywards and carry your reader to exotic climes.

 In this article, I’ll continue my attempts to help you engage your audience.
 Here I’ll help you break open your word cage, become a better blogger and let your ideas fly free.
+Want to know more about this topic?
+Then check out my (rather long) post about readability.

 The importance of headlines